 Pros and Cons of Different Framing Nailer Angles

 A framing nailer is a very versatile power tool to have in your toolbox.
 That being said, the usefulness of this tool depends on the nailer angle you’ve chosen.
 Each has its own set of advantages and disadvantages.

 15-Degree Framing Nailers

-A 15-degree framing nailer uses coil style magazines.
-The nails are attached using thin wires.
+A 15-degree framing nail gun uses coil style magazines.
+The framing nails are attached using two thin wire strips.
 They are tilted at a 15-degree angle.
 Most commonly, framing nailers of this type are used on roofing projects.
 You can also use them for floor hoists and in tight corners.

 They are not the most popular framing nailer amongst construction workers and professionals because they are cumbersome.

 - Versatile: It’s suitable for working in tight corners.